-- All equipment and supplies shall meet applicable standards of manufacture, design, and installation. - Equipment and Supplies service is limited to \$5,000 per participant per approved waiver year with a maximum of \$25,000 per waiver period, unless an exception is approved by the DHHS/DD to prevent imminent institutionalization.
-The authorization database will track the amount authorized and utilized to prevent over expenditure. - Experimental or prohibited treatments are excluded.
-These include treatments not generally accepted by the medical community as effective and proven, not recognized by professional medical organizations as conforming to accepted medical practice, not approved by FDA or other requisite government body, are in clinical trials or further study or are rarely used, novel, or unknown and lack authoritative evidence of safety and efficacy. - A written recommendation must be obtained by an appropriate professional (OT, PT, SLP, etc.) and three separate trials of equipment, when appropriate, to ensure that the equipment will meet the needs of the participant prior to consideration for approval. - Generic devices and items (e. g. tablets, computers, printers, ancillary items, exercise equipment, cell phones, home security systems) are not allowed. - Nutritional supplements are only covered when they constitute 51% or more of nutritional intake to ensure that it is not duplicated under the Medicaid State Plan. - Equipment and Supplies service cannot duplicate any other service in the waiver.
+- Remote monitoring device shall meet applicable standards of manufacture and design. - Equipment & Supplies and Remote Monitoring will be limited to \$5,000 per participant per waiver year with a maximum of \$25,000 per waiver period, unless an exception is approved by the DHHS/DD to prevent imminent institutionalization.
+The authorization database tracks the amount authorized and utilized to prevent over expenditure.
+A "waiver period" is year 1 through year 5 of the current approved waiver. - Experimental or prohibited treatments are excluded.
+These include treatments not generally accepted by the medical community as effective and proven, not recognized by professional medical organizations as conforming to accepted medical practice, not approved by FDA or other requisite government body, are in clinical trials or further study or are rarely used, novel, or unknown and lack authoritative evidence of safety and effectiveness. - A written recommendation must be obtained by an appropriate professional and three separate trials of equipment, when appropriate, to ensure that the equipment will meet the needs of the participant and will be used, prior to consideration for approval.
+If an item being recommended by the appropriate professional is similar to an item that has been trialed, that recommendation must state how it is similar in order to be approved.